 A woman sitting nearby was reading on her tablet.
 After I had finished a few chapters, however, she switched to YouTube and began watching videos.
 These sounds, which used to be confined to the home, have become public noise.
 I found it impossible to concentrate on my book with the voices and music so close.
 Rather than make an issue of it, I simply picked up my things and moved to a shady row of chairs on the other side of the pool.

 Resettling myself, I began to read again.
 A man and his two daughters came and took the chairs at the end of the row.
 The girls headed into the pool while Dad picked up his book and began to read.
-This all happened without my paying much attention to it, as I was engrossed in Lady Julia’s visit to a tea plantation on the lower slopes of Kanchenjunga in the Himalayas.
+This all happened without my paying much attention, as I was engrossed in Lady Julia’s visit to a tea plantation on the lower slopes of Kanchenjunga in the Himalayas.

 Public Noise: The Business Call

 Then Dad’s mobile phone rang.

 I didn’t hear that either, though.
 It wasn’t until he began to talk that my concentration frayed once again.
 Dad’s loud and penetrating voice — an intrusive public noise — forced me out of the book and into the moment.
 The call, although I tried not to listen, concerned his business activities.
 Selecting a green grape, I closed my ears and attempted to return to the Indian Himalayas.
 No such luck.